F-500 Encapsulator Agent

 Material Safety Data Sheets of all of our chemical agents are available in our eLibrary, accessible on the main navigation bar on this website.

 Why do you make Pinnacle foam and F-500 EA?

-Many people are reluctant to change to a new technology of firefighting.
-To those people, we offer high quality Class A and B foams
+Some people are still reluctant to change to a new technology of firefighting.
+To those people, we offer high quality Class A foam.

 Why should we buy Pinnacle foam?

 As foams go, Pinnacle is a very good foam capable of performing well against other foams.
 In addition it is well-priced in the marketplace.